 I tested the lace slip though and the wider laces which I assumed needed a double knot actually fared well and came in above average for staying tight at 34.2N compared to the average lace coming untied at just 31N.

 Nike Invincible Run is too wide & too tall

-I dig how this shoe looks, but dang did they have to put a lot of foam under the foot and in the heel to stabilize this shoe.
+I dig how this shoe looks, but dang did they have to put a lot of foam under the foot and in the heel to stabilise this shoe.
 At 118.4mm wide on the forefoot and 101.5mm wide in the heel, this is the widest platform we’ve tested to date.
 This is a large part of the weight of the shoe, but it's needed.
 Without this extra-wide base, these shoes would be unusable, as they are still insanely unstable.

 They are tall too, at 38mm stack in the heel, it's also the tallest shoe I’ve tested in a long time, and I don’t love the 11mm drop, it feels really steep underfoot.